anarancio/nifty-wallet/README.md

 # RConnect Browser Extension

 RConnect is a browser extension to operate with RSK blockchain and Lumino Payments.
-It's a fork of the Metamask based wallet [Nifty Wallet](https://github.com/poanetwork/nifty-wallet).
+It's a fork of the Metamask-based wallet [Nifty Wallet](https://github.com/poanetwork/nifty-wallet).
 This wallet lets you make payments using Lumino, manage your RNS domains and operate over RSK blockchain networks.

 ### How to use